cr1315/.rayrc/README.md

     - [Nerd Fonts:](https://www.nerdfonts.com/) beautiful monospace fonts with highly crafted icons..
     - some colorschemas, like [Solarized](https://ethanschoonover.com/solarized/)..

-It should be easy to setup, as easy as executing a single command -- `source .rayrc/install.sh`, and it would be excellent if I could delete all my custom setup with a single command, still making it better, creating something like `source .rayrc/uninstall.sh`.

 # how

+It should be easy to setup, as easy as executing a single command:

 ## installation for Unix